 Statements can be accessed by logging into the Online Service Centre.

-Please note you can use the biller code & your card number as the Customer Reference Number (CRN) to make your first payment
+Please note a payment handling fee applies to each BPAY payment you make to your account.
+You can use the biller code & your card number as the Customer Reference Number (CRN) to make your first payment

 How do I choose my own PIN?